nicoverbruggen/phiki/UPGRADE-2.x.md

 We apologise for any inconvenience this causes in your own projects.
 Pull request are (very) welcomed to add support for new grammars, but we'll also do this over time.

+## Medium impact

+## Low impact

 ### `DefaultGrammars` and `DefaultThemes` removed

 The `Phiki\Grammar\DefaultGrammars` and `Phiki\Theme\DefaultThemes` classes have been removed and the management of these have been simplified to reduce the maintenance burden.

 Phiki is already a large and complex codebase so the slimmer we can make it, the better.

+These classes were for internal use only so hopefully they won't affect your userland code.